 For someone who wants to become a jewellery appraiser, the precise certification required may vary according to the jurisdiction of his location.
 For example, an individual living in the United States must begin by going through a program, which makes him a certified Gemologist or a Graduate Gemologist.
 The same certified gemologist, in the United Kingdom, is called a Fellow of the Gemological Association.

 However, these designations only certify that an individual has been educated in fine jewels and gems.
 To become a jewellery appraiser, he needs an additional certification.

 Many colleges and universities and gemology associations across the world offer classes for certification courses in jewellery appraisal.
 Anyone seeking education to become a jewellery appraiser can choose an appropriate course.

 After obtaining the necessary certifications, an individual may seek employment to get more practical experience.
 For this, a fine jewellery store is usually a natural choice, but there are several other options for a certified jewellery appraiser.
 For instance, auction houses frequently need appraisers to understand the market value of jewels placed with the company for sale.

 Jewellery appraisers, as you see, are in high demand.
 They have a wide scope to grow as highly-paid employees as well as independent appraisers.
-If you want to make a career as a jewellery appraiser, you must sharpen your skills, and create an eye-catching portfolio for yourself.
+Do you want to make a career as a jewellery appraiser?.
+You must sharpen your skills, and create an eye-catching portfolio for yourself.
 With constant learning and diligent practice, you will do a great job within the jewellery industry and earn a handsome income.